nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person's details in the SocialBook.
+Edits an existing person's details in SocialBook.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [dob/DATE_OF_BIRTH] [pri/PRIORITY] [income/INCOME] [r/REMARK] [famsize/FAMILY SIZE] [t/TAG]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** e.g. 1, 2, 3,…​
+The index **must be a positive integer** not exceeding the largest index number e.g. 1, 2, 3,…​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, all existing tags of the person will be removed and replaced with updated values i.e editing of tags does not cumulatively add them to current tags.